-Prior to commencement of site work, a dust monitor will be set up at an upwind location to collect continuous dust monitoring data for a period of two days, for at least eight hours each day.
+Prior to commencement of site work, a dust monitor will be set up at secure upwind location inside the site fence to collect continuous dust monitoring data for a period of four days, for 24 hours each day.
+The baseline dust monitoring results will be discussed with SFDPH prior to removing the dust monitor.
 The dust monitoring data collected during this interval will be used to establish baseline dust conditions.